MVST Investors Have Opportunity to Lead Microvast Holdings, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-28, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Microvast Holdings, Inc. ("Microvast" or the "Company") (NASDAQ: MVST).
+LOS ANGELES, Jan.
+3, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Microvast Holdings, Inc. ("Microvast" or the "Company") (NASDAQ: MVST).

 Class Period: October 19, 2022 – November 20, 2023